So You Think You Can Dance (Indian TV series)

 So You Think You Can Dance is an Indian Hindi competitive dance television series, which went on air on 24 April 2016 and is broadcast on &TV.
 The series is produced by Deepak Dhar, then CEO of Endemol Shine India.
-The series is aired on every Saturday and Sunday nights.
-The show is an officially incensed version of the So You Think You Can Dance franchise, based on the original American production created by Dick Clark Productions.
+It is aired every Saturday and Sunday night.
+The show is an officially licensed version of the So You Think You Can Dance franchise, based on the original American production created by Dick Clark Productions.
 The auditions of the show commenced in the second half of February 2016.
 The show is being hosted by Rithvik Dhanjani and Mouni Roy, with a jury of Madhuri Dixit, Terence Lewis, and Bosco Martis.

-The competitors will perform dances in any of several permitted dance styles—such as Indian and Western dance forms—before a common group of judges.
+The competitors can perform dances in any of several permitted dance styles—such as Indian and Western dance forms—before a common group of judges.